 - Weekly coursework/homework opens each Saturday at 5:00 a.m. in D2L/Brightspace. - Discussion forum initial posts are due by Thursday, midnight, of the week assigned.
-Replies are due by Sunday, midnight, of the week assigned. - Milestone assignments are always due by Sunday, midnight.
-Please see the assignments' calendar for specific dates. - Core Learning quizzes are due by Sunday, midnight, of the week assigned.
+Replies are due by Sunday, midnight, of the week assigned.
+Online classes will conduct peer review (Milestone 4) in a discussion forum.
+F2F/Hybrid classes will conduct peer review in class on the designated calendar day.
+Attendance is mandatory. - Milestone assignments 1-3 & 5 are due by Sunday, midnight, of the week assigned Please see the assignments' calendar for specific dates.
+Milestone 4: Peer Review is due by the designated due date (see the assignments' calendar). - Core Learning quizzes are due by Sunday, midnight, of the week assigned.
 Refer to the assignments' calendar for any changes.

-- There are some assignments that are due before class of the week assigned or in-class.
-Refer to the assignments' calendar for specific dates and times. - Students are responsible for reading and viewing the Core Learning content and assignment instructions, and completing all required assignments by the due date and time. - There is a two day grace period for Milestone assignments due during Weeks 1-6.
+Week 8 Core Learning quizzes are due by the assigned due date and time (see the assignments' calendar). - There are some assignments that are due before class of the week assigned or in-class.
+Refer to the assignments' calendar for specific dates and times. - Students are responsible for reading and viewing the Core Learning content and assignment instructions, and completing all required assignments by the due date and time. - There is a two-day grace period for Milestones 1-3.
+There is no grace period for Milestones 4-5.
 Late work will receive a grade reduction of ten points per day.
 The dropbox will close on Tuesday, midnight, and a zero will be assigned for work not submitted.
 There is not a grace period for quizzes or in-class assignments. - Students should check class announcements and email (COM Outlook email account) daily for critical information, updates, and private correspondence from the instructor.